Best Examples of Biophilic Buildings in Commercial Real Estate — Biofilico Wellness Interiors

 https://lamercedes.barcelona/

-Roots in the Sky, London - biophilic design in office real estate
+Roots in the Sky, London - biophilic design and natural light in office real estate

 fabrix roots in the sky biophilic sustainable design architecture biofilico